datalad/datalad/docs/source/design/progress_reporting.rst

 A progress bar will remain active until it is explicitly taken down, even if an initially declared ``total`` value may have been reached.
-Finishing a progress report requires a final log message with the corresponding identifiers which does NOT contain an ``update`` key.
+Finishing a progress report requires a final log message with the corresponding identifiers which, like the first initializing message, does NOT contain an ``update`` key.

 .. code-block:: python